polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Submission Format.md

 ### **Step 6: Submit Your Project**

 - Ensure your project repository is public and accessible.
-- Submit your project as a comment under the desired issue in the PIT's Phase 1 GitHub repository. with the following template:
+- Submit your project as a comment [here](https://github.com/polymerdevs/PIT-Phase-1/issues/18), with the following template:
 ```markdown

 # Submission - Team Name